hirotori/KITmolsim/README.md

 ## Prerequisities
 The list below is the python packages with which we assured this package correctly works:
-- numpy >= 1.24.4
+- numpy >= 1.24.4, less than 2.~
 - scipy >= 1.11.1
 - scikit-learn >= 1.3.0
 - numba >= 0.57.1

 The `numba` package is not strictly necessary.
-If not found, this package uses the Fortran library (found on`kitmolsim/analyze/lib`) instead.
+If not found, this package uses the Fortran library (found on`kitmolsim/analyze/flib`) instead.

 ## Install